≡ Menu

 If foxtails are embedded in the flesh, it most often happens in the legs.
 This can cause skin lesions, skin wounds, etc. It can also lead to further complications if not treated right away.

-This may sound pretty “worst case” scenario type of stuff and may sound like we’re overacting…but it’s been known to happen!
+This may sound like a pretty “worst case” scenario type of stuff and may sound like we’re overacting…but it’s been known to happen!

 Diagnosis for Foxtail Foreign Bodies

-Because foxtail foreign bodies can cause so many different problems, it’s not that easy to diagnose.
-It’s important to tell your veterinarian just about everything about your dog for any type of diagnosis, including what kind of areas he/she has been playing in.
-If you have seen any foxtails in your dog’s coat, please mention that as well.
+It’s not easy to diagnose because foxtail foreign bodies can cause many problems.
+It’s important to tell your veterinarian about your dog for any diagnosis, including the areas in which they have been playing.
+If you have seen any foxtails in your dog’s coat, please also mention that.

-The cost of treatment can vary a ton depending on what exactly is wrong.
+The cost of treatment can vary a ton depending on what is wrong.
 If your dog needs surgery, that could be thousands of dollars.
-If he/she just needs some antibiotics, then it will be a lot cheaper.
+If they need some antibiotics, it will be much cheaper.

 Which brings us to…

-Where we like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians or medical professionals.
-All we are is a bunch of folks who just happen to be extremely passionate about animals and only wants what’s best for them.
+We like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians, or medical professionals; all we are is a bunch of folks who happen to be highly passionate about animals and only want what’s best for them.

-Of a foxtail complication, this usually entails visiting a veterinarian as soon as possible so that they can minimize the damaging affects these little guys can have on the overall health of your pet.
-Heck, it could also save you a ton of money in the long run as well.
+In the case of a foxtail complication, this usually entails visiting a veterinarian as soon as possible so that they can minimize the damaging effects these little guys can have on your pet’s overall health.
+It could also save you a ton of money in the long run.

 For more information on who we feel currently offers the “best” pet insurance policies out there, we would encourage you to check out our Best Pet Insurance Policies article.